piecioshka/vim-manual/README.md

 # vim-manual

-> 📖 List of popular shortcuts in Vim
+> 📖 List of shortcuts which I used working with Vim

 ## Shortcuts